DIVYANSH0074/Parallel-Computing-Lab-1-Solving-Linear-Equations/README.md

 By Jason Yao, [github](https://github.com/JasonYao/Parallel-Computing-Lab-1-Solving-Linear-Equations)

 ## Note for the grader's convenience (and lessening of eyestrain)
-This README utilises github's markdown, and as such is much better read on the github website listed above.
+This README utilises github's markdown, and is a much easier read on the github website listed above.

 ## Description
 This program is designed to solve a group of linear equations in an algorithmic fashion.